Why Questions Are More Important Than Answers

 Watch for the glow.

-This post has been updated from a 2012 post; Why Questions Are More Important Than Answers
+This post has been updated from its original publishing in 2012; Why Questions Are More Important Than Answers